collapsed-stacks/startups/questions/8025/how-often-to-require-your-employee-to-sign-a-non-compete-clause.md

 - tagged: `legal`, `employees`
 - score: 0

-<p>Is it common to put NCC on the employee contract, require that the employee not to compete with the current company (e.g. join a competitor, or start a company compete in the same business domain) after X months of the leaving?</p>
+Is it common to put NCC on the employee contract, require that the employee not to compete with the current company (e.g. join a competitor, or start a company compete in the same business domain) after X months of the leaving?

-<p>Are these clauses really useful in the court (US law)?</p>
+Are these clauses really useful in the court (US law)?

 ## Answer 8041